It's Time to Getaway!

 ATTRACTIONS & EVENTS There are eight rural Hamlets throughout Strathcona County including: Antler Lake, Hastings Lake, Josephburg, Collingwood Cove, Ardrossan, Half Moon Lake, North Cooking Lake, and South Cooking Lake.
 You're never too far away from urban amenities, while feeling at home amidst the beautiful parkland, lakes and wilderness throughout the county.

-A great event for the whole family to attend is Ardrossan's Old Fashioned Picnic & Parade on June 16.
-Stop at South Cooking Lake for Trail Days on August 18, and Christmas in the Country markets and family activities on December 1 across the southern part of Strathcona County.
+A great event for the whole family to attend is Ardrossan's Old Fashioned Picnic & Parade.
+Stop at South Cooking Lake for Trail Days, and Christmas in the Country markets and family activities across the southern part of Strathcona County.

 Bremner House, a designated historic resource that's over 100 years old, is located north of Highway 16 on RR 225.
-It is the site of the annual Strathcona Vintage Tractor Pull on August 25 & 26 with over 100 vintage tractors.
-The house is open to the public annually for this event, and during Christmas in the Heartland on November 24 & 25.
+It is the site of the annual Strathcona Vintage Tractor Pull with over 100 vintage tractors.
+The house is open to the public annually for this event, and during Christmas in the Heartland.
 Brookville Community Hall, located on Highway 16, is the site of many activities including pyrogy suppers, dinner and live performances, garage sales, and more.

 OUTDOORS The Strathcona Wilderness Centre is a four-season outdoor adventure centre, located 16 km east of Sherwood Park and open daily year round.
 Go Tipi Camping at Elk Island Retreat, stay in an Otentik at Elk Island National Park, or enjoy RV and tent camping at lakeside campgrounds in the County.
 Swing your clubs at the six golf courses in the County.